Estimated reading time: 7 minutes

 Cash and checks should be kept securely in a locked safe until they are delivered to the bank.

-Get a safe with a drop slot so that it doesn’t require someone to open it to make a deposit into it.
+Get a safe with a drop slot so it doesn’t require someone to open it to make a deposit.

 Have a policy that the safe is only opened by two people, and the combination is limited to a few people who do not have a key to the room where the safe is kept.